sixty-north/segpy/README.rst

 Contributing
 ============

 The easiest way to contribute is to use Segpy submit reports for defects or any other issues you come across.
-It's our intention to open up Segpy for contributions once we have achieved a stable API and architecture.
-This time is close, but in the interim we are won't be merging pull-requests until we have our ducks in a row.
+Please see `CONTRIBUTING.rst <https://github.com/sixty-north/segpy/blob/master/CONTRIBUTING.rst>`_ for more details.

 Segpy Versions